unisonweb/website/src/compare-lang/unison-for-python-devs.md

   noReassignments = "🚫 Will not compile, variable is ambiguous."
 ```

 That means once a variable is introduced, it cannot be changed or reassigned by the program.
-If you want to update a value, you create a new term which copies the old value and applies the change.
+To update a value, you create a new term that copies the old value and applies the change.

 </div>
 <div>